lobsteropteryx/blog/content/post/docker-publishing-docker-build.md

 It's possible to extend this approach with tools like [docker compose](https://docs.docker.com/compose/) to include a database server and Portal instance, but for this example, we'll use a very simple setup:

-* A base AGS image with no security or Portal
+* A base AGS image with no security or Portal--we'll use AGS 10.4
 * A single File Geodatabase (FGDB) containing our data
 * A set of map documents sourced to the above FGDB
 * A [slap](https://github.com/lobsteropteryx/slap) configuration file describing the map services we want to publish

+A full working example is available on github; the code is split across three repositories for the [base images](https://github.com/lobsteropteryx/docker-esri/tree/10.4), [data](https://github.com/lobsteropteryx/slap-test) and [custom image](https://github.com/lobsteropteryx/slap-docker-test/tree/10.4).

 ### A Note about Support
 ESRI does *not* support running AGS in a container (they only barely support running on Linux, and much of the code is actually executed in [WINE](https://www.winehq.org/)).
 Running AGS in a container is obviously not recommended for production systems, but it still has some utility as a test environment.